Steps to Study Abroad

 Plan to finalize your application 6 - 9 months prior to travel.
 Certain programs may require more advanced planning.

-The first step to studying abroad is to attend an information session to learn about the wide variety of opportunities and program types available.
+The first step to studying abroad is to attend drop-in hours to learn about the wide variety of opportunities available.

 Unable to attend?
 Email firstname.lastname@example.org to let us know.
 We can arrange an alternate time for you to meet with an advisor.